Skip to main content

 Resistance to Change

+Projul’s intuitive interface makes the switch easier than most contractors expect.
 One big challenge with new technology is resistance to change, especially for construction workers who are used to doing things manually.
+Projul includes personalized onboarding support to get your team up and running fast.
 They might feel unsure about switching to a CRM system, thinking it will make their work harder.
 But a CRM is actually designed to make things easier!
 It can save time, cut down on repetitive tasks, and help manage projects more smoothly.
 Explaining these benefits can make the switch feel less stressful.

 Integrating CRM with Existing Tools

-When picking a CRM system, it’s super important to make sure it works with the tools your company already uses.
+Projul integrates directly with QuickBooks and other tools your company already uses.
+Over 5,000 contractors have connected Projul with their existing systems for a smooth transition.
 Construction companies often depend on scheduling software and construction management software to stay organized.
-The CRM should allow seamless integration with these tools so everything runs smoothly.
+The CRM should connect directly with these tools so everything runs smoothly.
 This way, your team can start using the new system without messing up their current tasks.

 Underestimating Training Needs